turistu/dropbearx/MULTI.md

 ## Multi-Binary Compilation

 To compile for systems without much space (floppy distributions etc), you can create a single binary.
 This will save disk space by avoiding repeated code between the various parts.
-If you are familiar with "busybox", it's the same principle.
+If you are familiar with BusyBox, it's the same principle.

 Both the multi-binary (`dropbearmulti`) and the separate executables (`dropbear`, `dbclient`) are built by `make` by default; to build just the